 More details on Basic Mararons using Italian Meringue techniques can be found here.

-Basic Macaron Recipe and I heart Macarons blogs (however, they are recipes using French meringue method.
+You can also see more detailed intructions on making macarons in my Basic Macaron Recipe and I heart Macarons blogs (however, they are recipes using French meringue method.
 Most of the processes are similar between Italian’s and French’s.
 The only difference is the handling of sugar and egg white).

 Macarons shell ingredients